 When the furnace is installed as a direct vent (2-pipe) furnace, no special provisions for air for combustion are required.
 However, other gas appliances installed in the space with the furnace may require outside air for combustion.
-Follow the guidelines below to insure that other gas appliances have sufficient air for combustion.
+Follow the guidelines below to incure that other gas appliances have.
+The requirements for combustion and ventilation guidelines below to insure that other gas appliances have sufficient air for combustion.